 It’s a form of abuse that is common in families and relationships.
-Family dynamics can be such that it slowly introduces this kind of behaviour.
+Family dynamics can be such that it will slowly introduce this kind of behaviour.
 Feuding families and mismatched couples may also emulate this type of behaviour.

-Fidler and Bala (2010) report both an increasing incidence and increased judicial findings of parental alienation; they also report estimates of parental alienation in 11-15% of divorces involving children; Bernet et al (2010) estimate that about 1% of children and adolescents in North America experience parental alienation.
+Family Court Review, 48 (1), 10-47 Fidler and Bala (2010), report both an increasing incidence and increased judicial findings of parental alienation; they also report estimates of parental alienation in 11-15% of divorces involving children.
+American Journal of Family Therapy, 38, 76-187 Bernet et al (2010) estimate that about 1% of children and adolescents in North America experience parental alienation.

 There is also a scholarly consensus that suggests this type of alienation is abusive to children, but unfortunately it isn’t recognised as a form of abuse.
 The sad reality is that children do become embroiled in their parents’ battles, where a child is continually targeted and who then replaces the targeted parent.